negativa-ai/BLAFS/README.md

     baffs shadow --images=redis:7.4.1
     ```
     This will convert the filesystem of the redis image to BAFFS filesystem.
-6. Now we run the redis container with profiling workload.
-For example, we simply start the redis server:
+6. Now we run the redis container with profiling workloads.
+It's recommended to run some extensive workloads, such as the unit tests/integration tests of your container.
+Here, for brevity, we simply start the redis server:
     ```
     docker run -it --rm redis:7.4.1
     ```
     After the redis server is started, use `Ctrl+C` to stop the redis server.
-7. At this step, BLAFS has detected all the files needed by the redis server.
+8. At this step, BLAFS has detected all the files needed by the profiling workloads.
 We can now debloat the redis image:
     ```
     baffs debloat --images=redis:7.4.1
     ```
     This will generate a new redis image named `redis:7.4.1-baffs`, which has a much smaller size.

-8. Now let's compare the size of the redis image before and after debloating:
+9. Now let's compare the size of the redis image before and after debloating:
     ```
     docker images | grep redis
     ```